Nite-Wing: Character biography

 Tad Ryerstad, an amoral, narcissistic, hypocritical, and sociopathic fame-seeker, has a great deal of rage and hate and is prone to loud outbursts.
 He frequently refers to himself in the third person.
 The similarities between his name and Nightwing's have gotten him into trouble, and nearly led to his murder on two occasions.

-Growing up an orphan in Blüdhaven (a former whaling capital near Gotham City), he goes by the first name of Tad — originally Tadpole, the nickname he was given in the orphanage because of his diminutive size.
+Growing up an orphan in Blüdhaven, he goes by the first name of Tad — originally Tadpole, the nickname he was given in the orphanage because of his diminutive size.
 His last name, Ryerstad, is the name of a local beer brand adopted by his father Randy as a criminal alias; Tad never knew his family's true surname.
 His father was an abusive alcoholic; his mother constantly smoked and talked on the phone, and Tad never received a proper education.
 Due to his lack of parental involvement and his anti-social nature, Tad devoured popular culture by stealing paperbacks and comic books and sneaking into action films to escape; this desensitizes him to violence, but he teaches himself to read.
 His inadequate education, combined with an unstable and loveless childhood, produced a deluded psychotic trapped in a heroic fantasy.
 He was never sane, embodying what society feared from the mass media and child abuse.

 Tad soon began to resent his father, who earned money by fencing, and feared that he was also on a criminal path.
 He frames his father (an act he believes to be heroic) by anonymously telling his father's crack dealer that he was an informer.
 His father was murdered by gangsters as a result, and his mother was imprisoned.
 After living with a number of foster parents who learn that he is violently unstable, Tad lives on his own.
-As an adult he reads works by Friedrich Nietzsche, who is commonly associated with fascism because his sister Elisabeth Förster-Nietzsche was affiliated with the Nazi Party during World War II.
 Unemployed, Tad is usually a vagrant who can afford to feed himself only by stealing from people he kills after accusing them of crimes.
-He attacks people (sometimes innocent bystanders) for minor offenses, often causing their deaths.

-Tad exercises and patrols his neighborhood.
-He lives in a condemned building, and could later afford an apartment only by thievery.
-He targets the homeless, drug abusers and the disabled, seeing them as inferior and often demanding that they leave Blüdhaven.
-One of his victims, whom Nightwing had tried to help, is found dead in an alley.
 Having been a white supremacist after he was bullied by a Black patron in a comic book store as a child, Tad targets African Americans based on criminal stereotypes in the media; he has one person beaten nearly to death in front of his white step-nephew and niece (traumatizing them) after accusing him of pedophilia.